-A stated income business line of credit is a form of reduced documentation loans.
-Unlike a term loan that provides a lump sum upfront, is more flexible in that you have a pool of funds that you can draw on it as you need up to a credit limit.
-This stated income business lines usually has a principal and interest rate and you are only responsible for paying interest on the current balance once payments are due.
+A "stated income" business line of credit is a form of REDUCED documentation loans (not a NO Documentation Line of Credit).
+Unlike a term loan that provides a lump sum upfront, a line of credit is more flexible in that you have a pool of funds that you can draw on it as you need up to a credit limit.
+This stated income business lines usually has an interest rate and you are only responsible for paying interest on the current balance once payments are due.
 Rates and costs due vary depending on credit and qualifications.

 Minimum qualifications typically are:

-- Credit Approval: Business Owner Personal Credit score above 500 to extend credit
+- Credit Approval: Business Owner Personal Credit score above 620 to extend credit

 - $200,000 in annual revenue

-- Most Business types/Industries accepted
+- Most Business types/Industries accepted (some restrictions)

 - Business Bank Statements

 Surely, you may have certain facts about the entire process.
 Rest assured, by meeting these criteria, you'll improve your chances of securing the line of credit, potentially at favorable rates and terms.

 What is Needed to Apply for a Stated Income Business Line of Credit?